What is Concours d'Elegance?

 Way back in the days of horse drawn carriages - the French aristocracy paraded them in the parks of Paris during Summer weekends and holidays.
-In the 17th Century this pastime became known as the Concours d’ Elegance; “A Gathering of Elegance”
+In the 17th Century this pastime became known as the Concours d’ Elegance; “A Gathering of Elegance”.
+In England, the aristocracy also paraded in Hyde Park, London on Rotten Row; ladies would parade to attract a potential husband and ladies would have costumes made in a style similar to their loved ones military attire and that is why many ladies costumes are military inspired.

-It is sometimes described as the horse and rider the judge would most like a painting of over their fireplace.
+It is sometimes described as the horse and rider the judge would most like a painting of, to hang over their fireplace.

 These days, with riding both side saddle & astride more popular we still have these “gatherings” or Competitions of Elegance with stunning horses & beautifully dressed riders either astride or side saddle.
 A step back in time if you like so traditional values are an important part.